 - Salad or Raita

-If you make this recipe, please leave a comment and a starred review below.
+If you try this recipe, please leave a comment and rating below!
+We'd love to hear your feedback.

 And, consider following me on social media so we can stay connected.
 I’m on Facebook, Pinterest, and YouTube!